History of the Labour Party (UK): Wartime coalition

-In 1941, the annual limit for non-manual workers under the Compensation Acts was increased from £350 to £420, while a further Act in 1943 raised the allowances for injured men and their children, and provided (for the first time) an allowance for wives.
-The maximum allowances for adult dependants of workmen killed by accidents was also increased, together with the total sum payable where adults and children were left.
-In addition, under Morrison, the Welsh language could now be used "in any Court in Wales by any person whose natural language is Welsh," while the long-standing problem of the Welsh Church burial grounds was finally sorted out.
-To promote opportunities for women, a female Deputy Regional Commissioner, a Home Office Police Staff Officer, and a Stipendiary Magistrate were appointed for the first time under Morrison's recommendations.

 The Minister of Labour and National Service, Ernest Bevin did much to improve working conditions, raising the wages of the lowest paid male workers, such as miners, railwaymen, and agricultural labourers, while also persuading and forcing employers, under threat of removal of their Essential Works Order, to improve company medical and welfare provision, together with sanitary and safety provisions.
 This was important both for improving working conditions and for cementing worker consent to the war effort, and as a result of Bevin's efforts, doctors, nurses, and welfare officers multiplied on the shop floor while there was a threefold increase in the provision of works canteens.
 Almost 5,000 canteens were directly created by Bevin in controlled establishments, while a further 6,800 were set up by private employers by 1944.
 During the course of the war, the number of works doctors increased from 60 to about 1,000.
 This provision, however, was much more extensive within larger factories, with smaller employers continuing "to barely comply with the minimum provision of a first aid box."
 Accident rates did, however, decline after 1942.

-Under the Essential Work Orders, provision was made for such initiatives as guaranteed employment, the payment of proper wages, the honouring of wage agreements, and proper welfare facilities for workers.
-Bevin also encouraged the Minister of Food, W.S.
-Morrison, to develop communal feeding (especially in factories), resulting in provisions for communal feeding being extended throughout the country.
-As part of his Welfare Scheme, Bevin introduced various forms of entertainment in the factories, including mid-day canteen concerts.
-Nurseries were also set up for the children of working mothers by the Ministry of Health (under the recommendation of the Ministry of Labour).
-For workers who found it hard to get their shopping due to circumstances such as blackouts, special shopping facilities were set up to get around this problem.
-National standards were also introduced providing proper welfare and wages and conditions for the domestic staff of hospitals and institutions.
 A scheme for training and resettling disabled persons was also launched, and improvements in nurses' pay were carried out.